substrate-developer-hub/substrate-how-to-guides/docs/07-parachains/b-runtime-upgrades/runtime-upgrades.md

 ## Overview

-This guide outlines two steps to consider before moving on to implementing runtime upgrades for a parachain launch.
+This guide outlines two steps to consider before moving on to implementing a runtime upgrade for a parachain launch.

 ## Steps